Junyi42/monst3r/README.md

 ## Getting Started

-We currently provide pre-trained model weights for MonST3R, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1Z1jO_JmfZj0z3bgMvCwqfUhyZ1bIbc9E/view?usp=sharing).
+We currently provide fine-tuned model weights for MonST3R, which can be downloaded on [Google Drive](https://drive.google.com/file/d/1Z1jO_JmfZj0z3bgMvCwqfUhyZ1bIbc9E/view?usp=sharing).

-The model weights can already be applied for **Two View input** using DUSt3R's inference code.
+The model weights can already be applied for **Two-View input** using DUSt3R's inference code.
 To test the model, follow the instructions below:

 1. Install DUSt3R by following the instructions [here](https://github.com/naver/dust3r?tab=readme-ov-file#installation).
 2. Run `python3 demo.py --weights path/to/MonST3R_PO-TA-S-W_ViTLarge_BaseDecoder_512_dpt.pth`.

-We will release the code for global optimization, 4D visualization, evaluation , and dataset preparation soon.
+We will soon release the code for global optimization, 4D visualization, evaluation, and dataset preparation.

 ## Citation